How much melatonin to take for bipolar disorder? Is there a recommended nightly dosage for those who have been diagnosed bipolar? If so, what is it?

 The below is quoted from a Progress in Neuro-Psychopharmacology & Biological Psychiatry study abstract:

-“Eleven patients, 8 males and 3 females, aged 22-43, meeting DSM IV diagnostic criteria for Bipolar Disorder, Manic Type, were selected for the presence of insomnia not responding to usual hypnotic therapies (benzodiazepine).”
+“Eleven patients, eight males and three females, aged 22-43, meeting DSM IV diagnostic criteria for Bipolar Disorder, Manic Type, were selected for the presence of insomnia not responding to usual hypnotic therapies (benzodiazepine).”

 “All the patients were on antimanic treatment.
 MLT 3 mg per os was administrated at 22.30 h for 1 month, without changing the previous antimanic and hypnotic treatments.
 All patients showed a significantly longer duration of sleep following MLT add-on.
 The severity of mania showed a parallel significant decrease.”